-St Thomas More College is concerned with the development of the whole person.
-Special emphasis is placed upon spiritual and religious development, recognising and rejoicing in the reality that human existence finds it's meaning and ultimate purpose by forming a relationship with God.
-The Faith Component is divided into two distinct parts - a Sense of the Sacred/The Religious Life of the College and the classroom teaching of Religious Education.
+St Thomas More College prioritises the development of the whole person.
+Special emphasis is placed upon spiritual and religious development, recognising that human existence finds purpose by forming a relationship with God.
+The Faith Component is divided into two distinct parts -The Religious Life of the College and the classroom teaching of Religious Education.
 The College recognises that students joining our community in Year 7 come from a range of faith backgrounds and primary school experiences.
-Our Religious Education and Liturgical Programmes acknowledge this diversity of experiences so that all students can be active members of our faith community.
+Our Religious Education and Liturgical Programs acknowledge this diversity of experiences so that all students can be active members of our faith community.